algo21-220040033/Assignment2/README.md

 ![](screenshot/fraction.png)
 ### Analysis
 ![](screenshot/relevance.png)
+We calculate the 10-min moving average of fraction to analysis.
 We can see from the figure that there is a certain negative correlation between fraction and return, especially when bitcoin has a large downward trend, fraction tends to be close to 90%.This idea can be used to control the risk of bitcoin strategy, and avoid the risk by analyzing whether the trend of related digital currency and bitcoin is the same.
 When the value of fraction is high, we should pay attention to the falling crisis.